 She releases my hand and leans back in her chair.
 Her finger taps on the cover of my file.
 “You’re fortunate to be alive.
 I heard what happened.
 You both could have been taken or killed on the spot.”
 Flynn opens the file offering a glimpse of the paperwork inside and my mother’s picture stapled to the jacket.
 “But I suspect they wanted to kidnap you.
 Your mother made a lot of people upset back in Italy.
 The Lombardis take pleasure in getting even.
 Slowly.”

 A horrified shudder blows through me like a frigid gust of January on the Fourth of July.
 “So, what are we going to do?
 Where do we hide now?”

 With a half-smirk, she asks, “We?
 Antoinette Lombardi, heir to the Lombardi throne, is siding with the cops?”
 She shakes her head as if this news amazes her.
 “The only way to keep you both safe is to separate you.”

 I bolt from of my seat, my palms planted on the tabletop.
 “What?
 No!”
+Leave my mother?
 The stress would kill her.